45 nm process: Commercial introduction

 Matsushita Electric Industrial Co. started mass production of system-on-a-chip (SoC) ICs for digital consumer equipment based on 45 nm process technology in June 2007.

 Intel shipped its first 45 nm processor, the Xeon 5400 series, in November 2007.

 Many details about Penryn appeared at the April 2007 Intel Developer Forum.
 Its successor is called Nehalem.
 Important advances include the addition of new instructions (including SSE4, also known as Penryn New Instructions) and new fabrication materials (most significantly a hafnium-based dielectric).
+Intel's 45nm process has a transistor density of 3.33 million transistors per square millimeter (MTr/mm2).

 AMD released its Sempron II, Athlon II, Turion II and Phenom II (in generally increasing order of performance), as well as Shanghai Opteron processors using 45 nm process technology in late 2008.

 The Xbox 360 S, released in 2010, has a Xenon processor fabricated in a 45 nm process.

 The PlayStation 3 Slim model introduced the Cell Broadband Engine in a 45 nm process.